parallelchain-io/parallelchain-docs/docs/getting_started/transfer.md

   - testnet
 ---

-This guide will walk you through the process of transferring tokens on ParallelChain Mainnet.
+This guide will walk you through the process of transferring tokens on ParallelChain Mainnet / Testnet.

 ## Creating Transaction with a Transfer Command
 ---